 On the Christian side, the full gravity of the attack was felt.
-Lucian's recension15 of the Neo-Testamentary books was compiled - so it seems with the intention of rejecting it.
-It eliminated from the text w h a t had given occasion for Porphyry's criticism.
+Lucian's recension15 of the Neo-Testamentary books was compiled - so it seems - with the intention of rejecting it.
+It eliminated from the text what had given occasion for Porphyry's criticism.
 He tried to rework and straighten it out, thus creating a basis for the defence, which he reproached his opponent, evidently in good faith, with false quotations or interpretations.

 As mentioned above, the Neo-Platonists did not limit themselves to criticism.
 They felt that their doctrine was equal in value to the great religions, and they acted accordingly.
 They opposed their own 'book' to those of their adversaries, whom they had so passionately fought.
-The edition of Plotinus given by Eustus Chio, a faithful companion of the master in his last s So called by Lucian of Antioch, who suffered martyrdom in 311 in Nicomedia.

-hours, remains for us only a shadow.
+The edition of Plotinus given by Eustus Chio, a faithful companion of the master in his last hours, remains for us only a shadow.
 Only thirty years after the death of Platinus, Porphyry gave the canonical version, referring to the task expressly entrusted to him by the deceased.
 Even in the greatest fi gures of the time, the need that dominated the century is revealed.
 In this Platinus is similar to his temporary con Mani, although in the rest an abyss saw the two men.